 - 1/4 teaspoon dried oregano , or more to taste

 - 150 g/5.3 oz (about 1 and 1/2 cups) shredded mozzarella cheese (or thin mozzarella discs)

 - Toppings of your choice

-- To make the pizza Preheat oven to the highest temperature (450F-500F) for one hour before baking.
+- To make the pizza: Preheat oven to the highest temperature (450°F-500°F) for at least 30 minutes before baking.
 Set oven rack to the lowest position and place a baking stone on the rack.
 If you don’t have a baking stone, use an upturned baking sheet instead.

-- Spread tomato sauce evenly over dough, leaving a border around the edge.
-Sprinkle with cheese and add toppings of your choice.
+- Spread 1/4 - 1/2 cup tomato sauce evenly over dough, leaving a border around the edge.
+Sprinkle with cheeses and add toppings of your choice.
 Brush the rim with olive oil.

-- Bake for 7-10 minutes, until cheese is bubbly and crust is golden brown and crispy.
+- Bake for 7-10 minutes until cheese is bubbly and crust is golden brown and crispy.
 To remove pizza from the oven, slide parchment paper with the pizza back onto the peel.
+Serve immediately.